Your alarm goes off at 7:15am, and what’s the first thing you do? Pick up your phone to check your email.

 That’s what we’re focusing on at Front — turning email into a communication platform that enables, instead of takes away from, productivity.

 Shared inboxes allow teams to manage email addresses tied to a function or project for better email triage.
-Using a shared inbox for email addresses like help@ or billing@ means that teams work on a single copy of an email behind-the-scenes.
+Using a shared inbox for email addresses like [email protected] or [email protected] means that teams work on a single copy of an email behind-the-scenes.
 Not only do you get more hands on deck for each email, but you can set up rules, folders, and tagging systems to prioritize emails before anyone even sees them.

 We’ve also replaced messy internal email threads with comments, so you can reserve email for external communication.
 All of the internal discussion is saved in comments next to the message (without generating more emails for everyone with CC’s, BCC’s, or Forwards).
 Once a conversation is shared, your team can follow along in the background instead of getting pinged every time there’s activity in the thread.